I’ve built well over 100 themes and dozens of plugins. Of all those projects, there are a few that stand out as my

-This project has been with me for many years.
+I worked on this project for many years.
 It started in 2015, when I was referred to Seattle Community Care, an organization that sends trained social workers to deal with problem students in their schools and homes.
 In that first meeting, they just said they wanted to use their WordPress site to create an employee log-in area, where they could see their schedule and some information about their clients.
 If I had realized then how complex this project was going to be, I probably would have turned it down.
 In retrospect, I’m really glad that I had no idea what I was getting myself into.

 It turned out that what they wanted was quite complex: they needed an entire system for creating and managing their employees’ schedules, clients, sensitive documents, client invoicing, and HR.
 I built all of that myself, often figuring it out as I went.

 When I was finished, I realized that I had built something that might be useful to other businesses as well, so I released a free version in the WordPress plugin repository and sold a paid version.

 When I started working at Range, Range adopted the plugin and greatly improved my marketing efforts.
 I rewrote the plugin from scratch to incorporate everything I had learned in the intervening years, and we rebranded it as Shiftee.
 Shiftee still exists in a free version and paid version with add-ons, and we have hundreds of users worldwide.